helium/HIP/0138-return-to-hnt.md

 ## Stakeholders

-All Helium Ecosystem participants are affected by this proposal.
+All Helium Ecosystem participants are affected directly or indirectly by this proposal.

+Specifically Helium Security Token (HST) holders are negtively affected by this HIP.
+HST holders are investors in, and early employees of Helium Inc who currently receive 30% of emitted HNT, decreasing every year to 15%.
+This HIP will withdraw the approximately 11 Million remaining HNT sheduled to be emitted to HST holders and redistribute them to the recipents detailed in this HIP.

 ## Detailed Explanation